rozview/roseview/README.md

 ## Getting Started

-roseview.js prioritizes ESM only.

 To get started run this command :

-> npx create-roseview-app
+> npx create-roseview-app your-app-name

+A folder containing important stuff will be created,

 Your main.js file  will look something like this :